juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

 - Kioskos

 ### Interesting places to visit
 I believe this list requires a separated page.
-So [here](./places_to_visit.md) is a list with my favorite ones
+[Here](./places_to_visit.md) I prepared a list with my favorite ones.

 ### Language: Spanish
 The oficial language is Spanish with a weird accent for people that are not used to it.
-I made [here](./language.md) a quick guide for you.
+Therefore I made [this quick guide](./language.md) for you.